paretoman/votekit/readme.md

 ## Try

-Try it out at https://votekit.netlify.app/pages/

-Here it is as part of a github-pages site at https://www.howtofixtheelection.com/votekit-example
+Here it is as part of a github-pages site at https://www.howtofixtheelection.com/votekit-example.

 ## Use